 Antarctica Marathon and Half-Marathon

-Departure from the U.S. is scheduled for late February with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 2-5.
+Departure from the U.S. is scheduled with overnight flights to Buenos Aires for a three-night stay in Argentina's capital from March 5-9.
 The deluxe Plaza Hotel Buenos Aires will host our guests and the welcome reception and banquet.
 Race check-in and a mandatory briefing on the rules and regulations governing this event takes place the same evening.

 Due to the incredible popularity of this event, we are already sold out for 2017 and 2018.
 We are still accepting deposits for the waiting list for 2018 and 2019 and confirming space for 2020.
 A completed booking form and a deposit of $300 per person must be mailed to request reservations.